Safeguarding Multimodal Knowledge Copyright in the RAG-as-a-Service Environment: Experiments

-\textbf{\textit{Naive}} baseline uses \textit{usual} images as watermark images.
-These watermarked images do not necessarily exist only in the \textit{Defender}'s database, but may also exist in the databases of other data providers.
-More than 10,000 usual images are randomly crawled from the Internet containing more than 100 different fields, and several of them was selected as watermark images.
+We propose two baselines to compare with \textbf{AQUA}: a Naive random select method and an optimization-based method. \textbf{Naive} baseline uses common images as watermark images.
+These images are not unique to the Defender’s database but may also appear in databases of other data providers.
+Specifically, we randomly crawled more than 10,000 images from the Internet over 100 domains, and selected a subset of them as watermark images.

-\textbf{\textit{Opt.}} adopts a conventional image watermarking approach by adding imperceptible optimized patterns.
-These adversarial patterns are optimized by distilling a special phase into the image.
-Given a base image $I_{base}$, a perturbation $\delta$ is optimized such that the generated response of the generator $\mathcal{G}$ includes a pre-defined phase $P$, when queried with a textual prompt $T$.
-The objective can be formulated as minimizing the cross-entropy loss between the generated response and the target signature $S$ : We adopt Projected Gradient Descent (PGD) \citep{goldstein1964convex,levitin1966constrained} to optimize the perturbation iteratively, as it is a widely-adopted and effective adversarial perturbation generation method: where $\alpha$ represents the step size (learning rate), and projection operator $\Pi_{\|\cdot\|_p \leq \epsilon}(\cdot)$ ensures the perturbation remains within an $L_p$-norm ball of radius $\epsilon$, preserving visual imperceptibility.
-The final watermarked image is $I_{wm} = I_{base} + \delta^*$.
+\textbf{The optimization-based} method follows a conventional image watermarking approach by embedding imperceptible optimized patterns.
+These adversarial patterns are optimized by distilling a special phrase into the image.
+Specifically, a perturbation $\delta$ is optimized and added to a base image $I_{base}$ such that, when the watermarked image is queried with a textual prompt $T_{probe}$, the generator $\mathcal{G}$ produces an output containing a predefined signature $S$.
+The optimization objective is to minimize the cross-entropy loss between the generated response and the target signature: We adopt Projected Gradient Descent (PGD) \citep{Goldstein1964ConvexProgrammingHilbert,levitin1966constrained} to optimize the perturbation iteratively, as it is a widely-adopted and effective adversarial perturbation generation method: